trendscenter/coinstac/guides/computation-development.md

 The above example generates a random number using JavaScript’s `Math.random` and assigns it to the `myNumber` variable.
 The `console.log` prints the value to output; the value is returned to COINSTAC on the following line.
 Note the `verbose` property: this ensures that COINSTAC prints `console.log` calls to stdout.

-### Non-JavaScript Computations
+#### Non-JavaScript Commands

-COINSTAC has a second type of computation that allows algorithm developers to integrate any script they can dream of.
-It’s called a “command” computation:
+COINSTAC has a second type of command that allows algorithm developers to integrate any script they can dream of:

 ```js
 {